smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

-i guess the "override" functions change to latest DLSS4 version baked into the driver over dlss3? (test) Enable DLSS-FG override (Enhanced FG/lower vram usage and better) Enable DLSS-RR override (Ray Reconstruction/test fps/quality difference) Enable DLSS-SR override (DLSS4 will override DLSS3 from driver somehow test what version) Override DLSSG multi-frame count (50 series)
+i guess the "override" functions change to latest DLSS4 version baked into the driver over dlss3? (test) Enable DLSS-FG override (Enhanced FG/lower vram usage and better) Enable DLSS-RR override (Ray Reconstruction/test fps/quality difference) Enable DLSS-SR override (does nothing, you do it manually) Override DLSSG multi-frame count (50 series)

 to see what preset you are using type this on/off command in cmd.exe (press ⊞ Win+R cmd)